martinthomson/4572bis/draft-jennings-4572bis.md

 secure use of self-signed certificates.
 Section 6 describes which X.509 certificates are presented, and how they are used in TLS.
 Section 7 discusses additional security considerations.

+This document obsoletes [@RFC4572] but remains backwards compatible with older implementations.
+The changes from [@RFC4572] are that it clarified that multiple 'fingerprint' attributes can be used to carry fingerprints, calculated using different hash functions, associated with a given certificate, and to carry fingerprints associated with multiple certificates.
+The fingerprint matching procedure, when multiple fingerprints are provided, are also clarified.
+The document also updates the preferred cipher suite with a stronger cipher suite, and removes the requirement to use the same hash function for calculating a certificate fingerprint and certificate signature.

 #  Terminology